punkbid/punkbid-js-sdk/README.md

 The cartMetadata is used to signal to indexers which punks are included in the bid.
 It contains all the steps taken to fill the bidder's cart.
 ex: add all hoodies to my cart, remove front beards from my cart, etc...
-That way an indexer can later generate proofs to give as input to an acceptBid call.
+That way an indexer can later generate proofs and feed it to an acceptBid call.

-this package exposes a Cart class which let you manage your cart, generate the cartMetadata field and rehydrate a cart from a cartMetadata.
+This package exposes a Cart class that lets you manage your cart, generates the cartMetadata field and hydrates a cart from a cartMetadata.

 There are 2 kinds of steps: